handlebars-lang/handlebars.js/README.markdown

 Handlebars.js supports an extended expression syntax that we call paths.
 Paths are made up of typical expressions and . characters.
-Expressions allow you to not only display data from the current context, but to display data from contexts that are descendents and ancestors of the current context.
+Expressions allow you to not only display data from the current context, but to display data from contexts that are descendants and ancestors of the current context.

-To display data from descendent contexts, use the `.` character.
+To display data from descendant contexts, use the `.` character.
 So, for example, if your data were structured like:

 ```js
 var data = {"person": { "name": "Alan" }, company: {"name": "Rad, Inc." } };
 ```

-you could display the person's name from the top-level context with the following expression:
+You could display the person's name from the top-level context with the following expression:

 ```